-We explore essential oil candles, the benefits and the top 5 oil types….
+We explore essential oil candles, their benefits and the top 5 oil types….

-Essential oil blends created for candles are an easy way to add scent to any room in your home.
-They also provide a relaxing atmosphere that helps create a peaceful environment.
+Essential oil candles with natural, sustainable aromatherapy-based essential oils are an easy way to add scent and mood to any room in your home.
+Aromatherapy candles also provide a relaxing atmosphere that helps create a peaceful environment.
 Many essential oils have beneficial properties as they come straight from nature.
 The benefits largely come from the terpene profile of the plant which the oil is created from.

-A fantastic way to experience these aromatherapy benefits of the essential oils is via burning a candle that has been created only from essential oils.
+A fantastic way to experience these aromatherapy benefits of essential oils is by burning a candle that has been created only from these plant-derived essential oils.

-Using essential oil in candles can also help you feel more relaxed by knowing there are no harmful chemicals used to create the candles calming scent, unlike artificially created fragrance oils widely used in candles.
-Fragrance oils are chemical based and many can release toxins into the room when burnt.
-Natural essential oil candles especially those made in the UK by The London Dispensary only release natural terpenes and beneficial properties when burnt.
+Using pure essential oil blends in candles can also help you feel more relaxed by knowing there are no harmful chemicals used to create the candle’s calming, uplifting, or grounding aroma, unlike artificially created fragrance oils widely used in mainstream candles due to its far cheaper cost to produce.
+Fragrance oils are chemical based, and many can release toxins into the room when burnt.
+Natural essential oil candles, especially those made in the UK by The London Dispensary, only release natural terpenes and beneficial properties when burnt.

-Below we cover the top 5 best essential oils for candles, UK blends.
+Below we cover our top 5 best essential oils for candles, UK blends.

 Citrus scents are very popular because they smell fresh and clean.
 As well as helping to create an energising and uplifting effect.
-They are often used as a base note in candle blends.
-Citrus scents are known to help calm the mind and promote relaxation.
-Which is done by their crisp aroma giving your internal system a little reboot.
+Citrus essential oils such as grapefruit and sweet orange are often used as top notes in candle blends.
+Citrus scents are known to help clear the mind and promote focus, which is done by their crisp aroma giving your internal system a little reboot.

 Sweet orange, lemon and bergamot are all great examples of aromas that blend well together, and all are from the citrus family.
-As well as working well in combinations with each other.
+As well as working well in combination with each other.

-The London Dispensary’s award winning ‘Grounding‘ essential oil blend, combines sweet orange and bergamot to create a light and refreshing note, before the more earthy and warming notes of frankincense and Indian ginger essential oils captivate the senses and anker you firmly in your moment.
+The London Dispensary’s award-winning ‘Grounding‘ essential oil candle blend combines sweet orange and bergamot to create a light and refreshing note before the more earthy and warming notes of frankincense and Indian ginger essential oils captivate the senses and anchor you firmly in your moment.

-If you prefer a more relaxing scent during evening hours, try using lavender oil instead of orange oil.
+If you prefer a more relaxing scent during evening hours, try using lavender oil instead of sweet orange oil.
 Lavender has been shown to reduce stress levels and improve sleep quality.
 It also helps with anxiety, depression, and insomnia.
-The benefits of lavender oil, are due to its terpene profile, which naturally have been shown to improve elements of sleep.
+The benefits of lavender oil are due to its terpene profile, which naturally has been shown to improve elements of sleep.

 The best thing about lavender oil?
 You can use it in many different ways.
 For instance, you can add a few drops to your bath water to help relax muscles after a long day at work.
-Or invoke luxury by bathing with an all natural lavender scented bath bomb.
-There are also the options of burning a lavender candle for a calming effect.
-As well as the growing in popularity option of, lavender wax melts.
+Or invoke luxury by bathing with an all-natural lavender-scented bath bomb.
+There is also the option of burning a lavender candle for a calming effect.
+As well as the growing popularity option of lavender wax melts.

-If you like a slightly more complexed evening candle aroma, then essential oil blends with eucalyptus, clary sage and ylang ylang with lavender are perfect to relieve stress.
+If you like a slightly more complex evening candle aroma, then essential oil blends with eucalyptus, clary sage, and ylang-ylang with lavender are perfect to relieve stress.

 You might think that peppermint oil would work better than orange oil as an essential oil for candles because it smells fresher and cleaner.
 However, both oils have similar properties and benefits.
 They both contain high amounts of antioxidants and vitamin E, which help protect against free radicals.
 Both oils are also rich in limonene, which is known to relieve pain and promote relaxation.

-Those two properties of promoting relaxation and providing a fresh note, make peppermint essential oil a fantastic option to pair with breathe work or mindfulness practice.
+Those two properties of promoting relaxation and providing a fresh note make peppermint essential oil a fantastic option to pair with breathing work or mindfulness practice.

 The best thing about using either orange or peppermint oil in your candle is that they smell amazing.
 And if you want to create a scent that’s unique to you, try mixing peppermint with a citrus note such as lemongrass.
-Other great combinations with perppermint essential oil, are other fresh and crisp aromas such as tea tree or eucalyptus.
-Or for a cooling sensation on the skin, using a balm or cream infused with peppermint oil can enhance the overall beneficial properties of the product.
+Other great combinations with peppermint essential oil are other fresh and crisp aromas such as tea tree or eucalyptus.
+Or, for a cooling sensation on the skin, using a balm or cream infused with peppermint oil can enhance the overall beneficial properties of the product.

 The best thing about using essential oils in a candle is that you can create custom blends to suit your mood.
-For example, if you want to diffuse a soothing scent, try blending equal parts of ylang ylang and lavender.
-Or, if you want to feel energized, combine equal parts of ylang and orange.
+For example, if you want to diffuse a soothing scent, try blending equal parts of ylang-ylang and lavender.
+Or, if you want to feel energized, combine equal parts of ylang-ylang and orange.
 You can also add a few drops of peppermint oil to help clear sinuses.

 Another great essential oil to blend for candles.
 Nutmeg oil brings a warm note to many aromas.
 A dash is a great addition to lighter floral blends to give them a little earth undertone.

-It is great for easing tension in aromatherapy and thought to help calm restlessness and anxiety to name a few uses.
-That is why you will find it used in The London Dispensary Slumber essential oil candle infused with CBD, hand-poured right here in London UK.
+It is great for easing tension in aromatherapy and is thought to help calm restlessness and anxiety, to name a few uses.
+That is why you will find it used in The London Dispensary Slumber essential oil candle infused with CBD, hand-poured right here in London, United Kingdom.

 Essential Oil Candles FAQ

-Absolutely, almost all essential oils can be used in candle making.
-At The London Dispensary we have found that vegetable wax holds the essential oils better and its obviously great for creating vegan friendly candles that way too.
+At The London Dispensary, we have found that vegetable wax holds the essential oils best, and it's obviously great for creating vegan-friendly candles, and wax melts that way too.

-How much essential oils to put in a candle?
+How much essential oil to put in a candle?

 Where can I buy essential oil candles in the UK?

-From The London Dispensary of course.
-We offer 3 unique blends of pure sustainable and ethically farmed essential oil candles with infused CBD.
-If you haven’t hear of CBD before or if you have but are not entirely sure what it is we have a blog all about it.
+From The London Dispensary.
+We offer three unique blends of pure, sustainable and ethically farmed essential oil candles with infused CBD.
+If you haven’t heard of CBD before or if you have but are not entirely sure what it is, we have a blog all about it.